fastify/fastify-cli/templates/app-esm/routes/README.md

 Fastify's structure supports the modular monolith approach, where your application is organized into distinct, self-contained modules.
 This facilitates easier scaling and future transition to a microservice architecture.
-Each module can evolve independently, and in the future, you might want to deploy some of these modules separately.
+In the future you might want to independently deploy some of those.

 In this folder you should define all the routes that define the endpoints of your web application.